Drug Alert

 Don’t use alone and carry naloxone.
 Naloxone Finder – Take Home Program | Health | Province of Manitoba

-If you are using alone, call the National Overdose Prevention Hotline at 1-888-688-6677 to connect to a safe consumption volunteer who stays on the line for 15-30 minutes while you use the substance. https://www.nors.ca/
+If you are using alone, consider calling the National Overdose Response Service at 1-888-688-6677 to connect to a safe consumption volunteer who stays on the line for 15-30 minutes while you use the substance. https://www.nors.ca/

 Attend Drug Checking services to check for contaminants and take steps to reduce harms from potent or unexpected drugs.